9xbt/bentobox/README.md

     - Filesystem (ext2)
 - Userspace
     - Elf64 loader
-    - Linux syscalls (about 12% are currently implemented)
+    - Linux syscalls (about 15% are currently implemented)
-    - Can run bash, busybox and doomgeneric
+    - Can run bash, busybox, doomgeneric and figlet

 ## Features on RISC-V
 - Virtio UART driver

 > [!NOTE]
-> bentobox on RISC-V is a stub
+> bentobox on RISC-V is a stub and does not build currently

 ## Building (x86_64)
 To build, you need to install the following packages: